MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/storage-spaces-direct-overview.md

 **Networking Hardware.** Storage Spaces Direct uses SMB3, including SMB Direct and SMB Multichannel, over Ethernet to communicate between servers.
 We strongly recommend using 10+ GbE with remote-direct memory access (RDMA), either iWARP or RoCE.

-**Storage Hardware.** Storage Spaces Direct requires 2 and up to 16 Microsoft-approved servers with local-attached SATA, SAS, or NVMe drives.
+**Storage Hardware.** Storage Spaces Direct requires 2 and up to 16 Microsoft-approved servers with direct-attached SATA, SAS, NVMe, or persistent memory drives that are physically attached to just one server each.
 Each server must have at least two solid-state drives, and at least four more drives.
 The SATA and SAS devices should be behind a host-bus adapter (HBA) and SAS expander.

 **Failover Clustering.** Storage Spaces Direct uses the built-in clustering feature of Azure Stack HCI and Windows Server to connect the servers.